Viaplay Group: History of Viaplay Studios

-In September 2013, MTG Studios had announced that they have made an agreement and won a bid to acquire Helsinki-based Scandinavian independent production and distribution group Nice Entertainment Group from CapMan that could expand MTG Studios' operations with Nice Entertainment Group's portfolio of productions companies such as Strix, Monster and Rakett will join MTG Studios' own production portfolio with Nice's CEO Morten Aass will remain the CEO once the acquisition is complete.
-Two months later in November of that same year, MTG Studios had announced that they've completed their acquisition of Helsinki-based Scandinavian independent production and distribution group Nice Entertainment Group from CapMan following their approval of the acquisition from the Swedish and Norwegian competition authorities with Nice Entertainment Group's own production companies had joined MTG Studios's own production output with Nice CEO Morten Aass continued to be Nice's own CEO under MTG Studios.
+In September 2013, MTG Studios announced that they had made an agreement to acquire Helsinki-based Scandinavian independent production and distribution group Nice Entertainment Group from CapMan, an acquisition that could expand MTG Studios' operations.
+Nice Entertainment Group's portfolio of productions companies—such as Strix, Monster and Rakett—would join MTG Studios' own production portfolio, with Nice's CEO Morten Aass remaining as CEO.
+Two months later, in November of that same year, MTG Studios announced that they had completed their acquisition of Nice Entertainment Group from CapMan following their approval of the acquisition by the Swedish and Norwegian competition authorities.

-In September 2014, Nice Entertainment Group announced that they are merging two of their Danish productions companies Strix Television Denmark and Gong into one Danish production outfit named Strong Productions with the founder and CEO of Gong Joachim Majholm leaving the company.
+In September 2014, Nice Entertainment Group announced that they were merging two of their Danish productions companies, Strix Television Denmark and Gong, into one Danish production outfit named Strong Productions with the founder and CEO of Gong, Joachim Majholm, leaving the company.

 On 29 January 2020, NENT Studios announced that they were looking to sell off their unscripted labels to focus on scripted productions.
-However, the attempts were interrupted by the COVID-19 pandemic, before NENT Studios decided to resume them shortly after changing the name of their British division DRG to NENT Studios UK on 30 April of that year.
+However, the attempts were interrupted by the COVID-19 pandemic.
+NENT Studios later decided to resume them shortly after changing the name of their British division DRG to NENT Studios UK on 30 April of that year.

-In June 2021, NENT Studios announced that they have sold their British content distribution division NENT Studios UK to All3Media with latter had merged NENT Studios UK into All3Media's own international distribution division All3Media International.
+In June 2021, NENT Studios announced that they had sold their British content distribution division NENT Studios UK to All3Media, with All3Media merging NENT Studios UK into their own international distribution division, All3Media International.

-A month later in July 2021, Nordic Entertainment Group had announced that British-based global entertainment company Fremantle would take over NENT's unscripted operations the following month; the acquisition was completed at the end of September 2021.
+A month later, in July 2021, Nordic Entertainment Group announced that British-based global entertainment company Fremantle would take over NENT's unscripted operations the following month; the acquisition was completed at the end of September 2021.
 On 16 September 2021 (2 weeks before Fremantle acquired NENT's unscripted labels), NENT Studios was renamed Viaplay Studios and restructured to produce content for the Viaplay SVOD service, with Brain Academy and Nice Drama being merged to form Viaplay Studios Sweden and NENT Studios Animation renamed Viaplay Studios Animation.

 Viaplay Studios consists of the following companies as of 30 September 2021: